I'm Honey!

 How to Heal After a Divorce or Great Loss

 Darling, I don’t have a ‘gist’ ( Psychologist,) ‘trist’ (Psychiatrist) or ‘pist’ (Therapist) after my name.
 Just like you, I have experienced the bitter and the sweet, tremendous joys and great sorrows.
 I am a wife, mother, daughter, mother-in-law, girlfriend, and grandmother to several grandchildren, who affectionately call me Honey.
 I am a woman over 50 who believes age is just a number.
 So, I became an author, a blogger, and an influencer in my sixties!
-The site I created is, of course, Honeygood.com.
 I am a fierce voice for women over 50.
-My goal is uplifting women by showing them how to take a big positive bite out of life with style.
+My goal is uplifting women by showing them how to take a big, positive bite out of life with style.

 Loss Comes in Many Forms

-I can feel the pain you experienced when your husband came home from work and told you, “I am very unhappy, and I want a divorce.”
+I can sympathize with the pain you experienced when your husband came home from work and told you, “I am very unhappy, and I want a divorce.”
 Or, one day you had just had it and told your husband, “I can no longer live with you.”
 You never expected that to happen when you walked down the aisle 25 years or more ago.
-Divorce is a loss and no matter the role one must grieve their loss in order to reenter the world with a positive attitude.
+Divorce is a loss.
+No matter the role, one must grieve their loss in order to re-enter the world with a positive attitude, and ultimately heal after loss.

-I believe the route I took to survive the loss of my husband you can use to survive the loss of your marriage.
+I believe the route I took to survive the loss of my husband you can use to heal after the loss of your marriage.

 I chose my path of healing by listening to my heart; my innate instincts.
 After all, no one knew me better than I knew myself.
 My personal journey to recovery took a few years even though I had met and remarried a fellow widower.
-I traveled through the five stages of grief: Denial, anger, bargaining, depression, and acceptance.
+To heal from my loss, I traveled through the five stages of grief: Denial, anger, bargaining, depression, and acceptance.

 The Start of a Journey

-Before you can concentrate on healing you have to educate yourself on how divorce works.
+Before you can concentrate on how to heal after loss, you have to educate yourself on how divorce works.
 Put your finances in order, chose a competent attorney or mediator, actively participate in the negotiations even if you want to pretend they are not happening.
 Visit with only a professional Positive Psychologist (it is a profession), because you don’t know how you are really feeling.
 Do you feel self-loathing?
 Do you feel the loss of your best friend?
 Or do you know the importance of taking the high road for the sake of your children, no matter their ages?

 As I said earlier, the divorce rate for women over 50 has almost doubled since the 1990s.
 Hopefully, you are able to go through the above processes successfully so you can begin self-healing by taking care of yourself physically, emotionally, and spiritually.